JoeYip13/Project-2-JavaScript/README.md

 ## Visual Design
 ### Figma
 Figma was used in this process to help layout the structure and design of the website.
-Initially I planned to have buttons with the name of the each button below the images as shown in the Figma design.
+Initially I planned to have buttons with the name of each icon below the images as shown in the Figma design.
 But throughout the development stages, I decided to use the images as the buttons itself.<br>
-The white background changed from plain white to the color I used in the buttons.
+The white background changed from plain white to the colour I used in the buttons.
 This was suggested by my mentor and it highlighted the main game better.

 For desktop:
 <div><img src="assets/images/Figma-design(3).jpg" alt="Figma design for desktop"></div>